gotchoices/MyCHIPs/doc/learn-users.md

 to be private unless and until the owner chooses to make them known.

 ### CHIP Addresses
-On the MyCHIPS network, entities (people and companies) can be referred to by a CHIP User Identifier (CUID) which can best be thought of as a unique username on their host system.
-It s analogous to the first part of an email address--the part prior to the '@' symbol.
+MyCHIPs user entities (people and companies) can be reached using a _CHIP address_.

-The CUID is combined with an agent ID (or just "agent") that represents the public key of a server process that handles business on behalf of the MyCHIPs user.
-This agent address is similar to a CID as used in a [Distributed Hash Table](https://en.wikipedia.org/wiki/Distributed_hash_table).
+A fundamental part of the CHIP address is an agent ID (or just "agent") which represents a process (a program running on a computer) that handles transactions on behalf of one or more users.

-In situations where an agent handles business for only a single user, the CUID may be omitted.
+Where an agent services multiple users, each user is referred to by a unique CHIP User Identifier (CUID).
+This can be thought of as a username on the agent system.
+It is similar to the first part of an email address--the part prior to the '@' symbol.

+### Agent Key
+As mentioned, the agent ID is associated with a public key.
+In early MyCHIPs implementations, the agent ID was generated simply by encoding the agent's public key into base64url format.
+While simple and elegant, this limited the system to use of a specific cryptographic algorithm.

+As of November 2024, MyCHIPs will migrate toward using [libp2p](https://libp2p.io/) for peer communications.
+Therefore, the agent ID is now generalized to be a libp2p [peer ID](https://docs.libp2p.io/concepts/fundamentals/peers/).

+The agent ID is no longer _the very_ public key, but is now a multihash derived _from the public key_.

+This has several implications:
+- The agent ID now can use a variety of hashing algorithms and formats.
+- The ID can represent keys in virtually any algorithm (including post-quantum varieties).
+- When peers negotiate a new connection, the actual public key must now be disclosed, in addition to the agent address.
+- It may also be necessary to disclose one or more bootstrap peers (particularly to brand new users).

+Implentation over libp2p has several advantages over the legacy design:
+- Communications are not limited to noise protocol
+- Communications are not limited to tcp/ip
+- Agents can be located behind firewalls or reached through relays
+- A large amount of complexity is removed from the code-base
+- It may now be possible to implement a complete MyCHIPs service on a mobile device

+### Legacy CHIP Addresses
-Together, the CUID and agent form a basic CHIP Address (CHAD) normally presented like this:
+In the legacy design, the CUID and agent formed a basic CHIP Address (CHAD) presented like this:
 ```
   suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE
   6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE		(single-user site)
 ```
-Note: the term "agent" is used here in a different context than the [agent-based model](sim-agent.md) that is used as part of the simulation environment for testing and evaluating MyCHIPs.
-In this context, it simply means a software service that acts *on behalf* of one or more users on a host site.

-### Portals
-Notably, the CHIP address is missing any kind of location information that might help us find a physical address on the Internet for the user.
-That is by design to facilitate a greater degree of privacy and decentralization.

-But a MyCHIPs user *will* have to divulge a physical address to his trading partners.
-So there is more we can add to the CHIP address to make it clear where other users can connect.

-This additional information consists of a regular host address and a port number we will refer to as a portal.
+It was also necessary to know a physical address which was understood to consist of a host (IP address or hostname) and a TCP/IP port number.
-In web technology, this is sometimes called an "origin" and it is rendered like this:
+This was rendered like this:
 ```
   mychips.net:57423
 ```
-We can put these two pieces of information together, separated by an '@' symbol, to form a more explicit CHAD such as:
+These two parts were put together to form a more explicit CHAD:
 ```
   suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE@mychips.org:57423
 ```
-We can form a fully qualified CHAD URI as in:
+Or a fully qualified CHAD URI as in:
 ```
   chip://suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE@mychips.org:57423
 ```
-This also provides the potential for adding additional parameters in an optional query string.
-This might include things like a connection token, a peer name, or other applicable information.
+The URI format has the potential for adding additional parameters in an optional query string.
+This could include things like a connection token, a peer name, or other applicable information.

-The CHIP address (and other MyCHIPs message components) may optionally be encoded as a JSON (XML or other) structure.
+A CHIP address (and other MyCHIPs message components) may be presented as a JSON (or similar data) structure.
-For example, we might see a CHIP address presented as something like:
+For example:
 ```
   {
     cuid: suzie,